Tezzish/awsome-nlp/amplify/backend/function/storingTranslation/README.md

 ### Testing
-This function is tested using pytest.
+This function is tested using unittest and pytest.

 #### Deployment

 This function should be deployed automatically by CDK, however, if you'd like to deploy this manually, you can build a zip of this function and upload it to a Lambda function on the AWS console with the following specifications:

 ```
+role: S3 FullAccess, DynamoDB FullAccess, Lambda FullAccess
 runtime: Python 3.9,
 handler: index.handler,
 timeout: cdk.Duration.minutes(1)